jujhars13/docker-demo/README.md

-# JL Tech Conf 2016, Docker Demo Jujhar Singh
+# JL Tech Conf 2016, Docker Demo

+This code is used to demonstrate Docker on your machine.

-Host a Rabbit MQ server, C# server and NodeJS clients
+We will host a RabbitMQ server, C# container to push messages and two NodeJS to consume the messages

 1. Send a msg to a RabbitMQ queue
 2. Read the msg via Node on CLI or Web